 These Gluten-free Ginger Molasses Cookies by a Dash of Megnut.
 They are a Vegan and Gluten-free twist on the holiday classic.

-These Paleo Cut-Out Cinnamon Maple Sugar Cookies (GF) are sugar cookies but made with maple sugar instead of refined white cookies.
+These Paleo Cut-Out Cinnamon Maple Sugar Cookies are sugar cookies but made with maple sugar instead of refined white cookies.

 Did you try this recipe?
 Please leave me a ⭐ review below!